Binatik/Binatik/README.md

 - [x] Webpack, Gulp.
 - [x] Javascript, Typescript, NodeJS.

-* Worked with nodeJS only for building gulp and webpack
+> Worked with nodeJS only for building gulp and webpack.

 ### Layout designer.